mainmatter/playbook/src/project-procedure/digital-products/README.md

   solve with it?
 - What previous experience do they have in relation to the product?
 - What will make the solution appealing and valuable for them?
+- What makes them unique compared to the other personas?

 These users are then grouped by related concepts and patterns that emerge from the answers to these questions.
 Each of the resulting clusters constitutes a persona that is given a name so it can be easily referred to and described with its main characteristics in a persona document (aiming for about one page per persona).

+Make each persona memorable, associating them with characteristics of a real person such as an image, name, age, attributes, desires, and behaviors.
+It is vital that personas are not defined once and then forgotten, but rather that they are brought to the table on a daily basis.
+Seeing a feature through the eyes of a persona creates empathy for the customer segment that they represent, ensuring that we meet their needs as much as possible.
+They become a valuable tool when they are integrated into the everyday decision-making process (e.g. when prioritizing features, planning feature concepts, and recruiting for usability testing).

 ## Product Design